People who are inspired to make a difference, to address unmet needs or to make a change in the way things work can achieve great things.

 4. MEMBERSHIP OF THE MANAGEMENT COMMITTEE

 4.1.
 The Management Committee will consist of a Chairperson, Secretary, Treasurer, and a Communications Officer.
-The group will seek to fill the positions of Education Officer, Inclusion Officer, Vice Chairperson, 5 Regional co-ordinators and 3 ordinary committee members up to a maximum of 15 individuals at the AGM.
+The group will seek to fill the positions of Education Officer, Inclusion Officer, Vice Chairperson, 5 Regional co-ordinators, Helpline Coordinator, and 2 ordinary committee members up to a maximum of 15 individuals at the AGM.

 4.2.
 The period of office of the Management Committee members will be one year, when each member must stand for re-election at the AGM.